LucDoh/UMD_DataChallenge2019/README.md

-# UMD_DataChallenge2019
+# UMD_DataChallenge2019 [Best in Community Integration]

-I participated in UMD's 1-week data challenge with a team of 3 other students (Linda, Grace & Ruthwick).
-This repository contains the jupyter notebooks I used to clean the data, transform the data into forms that we more usefull and perform EDA to answer our research questions.
-It also contains some csvs of the formatted data.
-We did a combination of temporal and spatial analysis to make recommendations to Zagster on how to improve their bike-share service.
-Using our analysis and the 1/4 mile standard (urban planning standard), we came up with three new locations for stations.
+I participated in University of Maryland's 1-week data challenge with a team of 3 other students (Linda, Grace & Ruthwick), where we won Best Community Integration.
+This repository contains the jupyter notebooks I used to clean and transform the data into more useful forms, perform EDA to answer our research questions and make geospatial + statistical visualizations.
+It also contains our PPT presentation as a pdf.

+We performed a combination of temporal and spatial analyses to make recommendations to Zagster on how to improve their bike-share service in College Park, Maryland.
+By analyzing the bike usage by station and making use of the 1/4 mile standard (an urban planning standard for how far people are willing to walk to a transit station), we came up with three new locations for stations.
+Additionally, we demonstrated how the issue of bike imbalance emerges due the users' tendencies, and showed quantitatively how often trucks would need to balance the stations.
+Linda & Grace showed how usage varies seaonally, by day of the week as well as with the weather (rain and temperature).

-The tools I used were:
+The tools I used most were:
   * Jupyter Notebooks (Python)
   * Pandas
   * Seaborn
   * Folium

 _____________________________________________________________________________________________________________________